Antonio Junior Vacca

 Antonio Junior Vacca (born 13 May 1990) is an Italian professional footballer who plays as a defensive midfielder for Serie D club Scafatese.

 Club career

 Vacca made his Serie C debut for Benevento on 31 January 2010 in a game against Arezzo.

-On 16 July 2019, Vacca signed a 3-year contract with Venezia.
-Vacca's contract with Venezia was terminated by mutual consent on 8 September 2022.
+On 16 July 2019, Vacca signed a three-year contract with Venezia.
+His contract with Venezia was terminated by mutual consent on 8 September 2022.

 On 19 January 2023, Vacca returned to Foggia on a 1.5-year contract.
 The contract was terminated by mutual consent on 24 January 2024.
 After leaving Foggia, Vacca signed for Serie D club Scafatese in August 2024.

 Personal life

 On 26 January 2019, Vacca was a victim of a robbery by two criminals who tried to steal his jewels, however, they were not able to take the jewels, but his car was damaged by a gunshot; Vacca was not harmed.